Does Transliteration Help Multilingual Language Modeling?: Introduction

-We also measure the tokenizer quality and the cross-lingual representation similarity (CLRS) to understand why the uni-script model performs better than the multi-script model.
-To measure tokenization quality, we use subword fertility and unbroken ratio \citep{acs:2019,rust-etal-2021-good}.
+We also measure the Cross-Lingual Representation Similarity (CLRS) to understand why the uni-script model performs better than the multi-script model.
 To measure the CLRS, we use the centered kernel alignment (CKA) \citep{Kornblith2019SimilarityON} similarity score.
-We measure the CKA similarity score between the hidden representations of the models on the parallel sentences of eight Indo-Aryan languages from the FLORES-101 dataset\citep{Goyal2021TheFE}.
-We find that, compared to the multi-script model, the uni-script model achieves a higher CKA score and it is more stable throughout the hidden layers of the uni-script model.
-Based on this, we conclude that the uni-script model learns better cross-lingual representation than the multi-script model.
-In summary, our contributions are primarily three-fold: \begin{enumerate} \item We find that transliteration significantly benefits the low-resource languages without negatively affecting the comparatively high-resource languages. \item We establish this finding through rigorous experiments and show the statistical significance along with the effect size of transliteration using the Mann-Whitney U test. \item Using CKA on the FLORES-101 dataset, we show that transliteration helps MLLMs learn better cross-lingual representation. \end{enumerate}
+We measure the CKA similarity score between the hidden representations of the models on the parallel sentences of the Indic languages from the FLORES-101 dataset \citep{Goyal2021TheFE}.
+We find that, compared to the multi-script models, the uni-script models achieve a higher CKA score, and it is more stable throughout the hidden layers of the models.
+Based on this, we conclude that the uni-script models learn better cross-lingual representation than the multi-script models.
+In summary, our contributions are primarily three-fold: \begin{enumerate} \item We find that transliteration significantly benefits the low-resource languages without negatively affecting the comparatively high-resource languages. \item We establish this finding through rigorous experiments and show the statistical significance along with the effect size of transliteration using the Mann-Whitney U test. \item Using CKA on the FLORES-101 dataset, we show that transliteration helps MLLMs learn better cross-lingual representation. \end{enumerate} Our code is available at Github\footnote{\url{https://github.com/ibraheem-moosa/XLM-Indic}} and our model weights can be downloaded from HF Hub \footnote{\url{https://huggingface.co/ibraheemmoosa/xlmindic-base-uniscript}} \footnote{\url{https://huggingface.co/ibraheemmoosa/xlmindic-base-multiscript}} \footnote{\url{https://huggingface.co/ibraheemmoosa/xlmindic-rembert-uniscript}} \footnote{\url{https://huggingface.co/ibraheemmoosa/xlmindic-rembert-multiscript}}.